Jet Set Willy: Expanded versions

 Jet Set Willy: The Final Frontier, an expanded version for the Amstrad CPC, was later converted back to the ZX Spectrum and released as Jet Set Willy II.
 Both the original game and Jet Set Willy II were released for the BBC Micro, Acorn Electron, MSX, Commodore 16 and Commodore 64.

 A differently expanded version of Jet Set Willy was released for the Dragon 32/64, with extra rooms.
 This version could also not be completed as it was impossible to traverse The Drive in a right-to-left direction, which was necessary to return to bed after collecting all the items.
 The game could, however, be completed using a built-in cheat, accessed by holding down the keys M, A and X simultaneously, allowing the player to start Willy from any position on any screen, using the arrow keys and spacebar.

 The Dragon port was itself converted to run on the Acorn Archimedes computers.
 Better collision detection meant that "The Drive" could now be completed right-to-left, unlike on the Dragon.

 Third-party modifications

 In its original Spectrum version, the rooms themselves are stored in a straightforward format, with no compression, making it relatively easy to create customised versions of the game.

 The review of JSW in issue 4 of Your Spectrum included a section entitled "JSW — A Hacker's Guide"; remarks in this section imply that the author had successfully deduced at least some of the data structures, since he was able to remove sections of wall in the Master Bedroom.
 The following year, issue 13 contained a program that added an extra room ("April Showers") to the game, and issue 15 described the data formats in detail.

-Several third-party editing tools were published between 1984 and 1986, allowing players to design their own rooms and sprites.
+Several third-party editing tools were published both commercially and as type-in programs, allowing players to design their own rooms and sprites.